What role for Kurds in the ‘new’ Syria? They’re getting mixed messages.

 Shifting power balance

-Before the fall of President Bashar al-Assad, he notes, HTS had a force of 17,000, while the SDF had marshalled 70,000 fighters trained and equipped by the United States to battle the Islamic State, which lost its hold on territory in 2019.
+Before the fall of President Bashar al-Assad, he notes, Hayat Tahrir al-Sham had a force of 17,000, while the SDF had marshaled 70,000 fighters trained and equipped by the United States to battle the Islamic State, which lost its hold on territory in 2019.

-But the SDF’s numerical advantage has been changing since December, with recruitment growing the forces under Mr. Sharaa’s command to 50,000 men, with an allied reserve of another 50,000, says Mr. Hamidi.
+But the SDF’s numerical advantage has been changing since December, with recruitment growing the forces under Mr. al-Sharaa’s command to 50,000 men, and an allied reserve of another 50,000, says Mr. Hamidi.

 Not yet clear is how the Trump administration plans to handle the SDF, which received $186 million in U.S. funding last year.
 The Department of Defense request for $148 million for 2025 noted that American support was “critical” for detaining Islamic State fighters and to “prevent the group’s resurgence.”
 But media reports suggest that the Pentagon has drawn up withdrawal plans with 30-, 60-, and 90-day options.